Medical Malpractice Lawyer Oregon

 There are many different forms of medical malpractice.
 A few common ones include:

-- Surgical errors can result in long-term consequences for the patient and even death.
+These errors can result in long-term consequences for the patient and even death.
 Some examples include operating on the wrong part of the body, performing the wrong procedure, using unclean instruments, and not providing adequate care before or after the surgery is complete.

-- Medication errors are when a patient is harmed by the medication prescribed by a provider.
+A prescription error is when a patient is harmed by the medication prescribed by a provider.
 Inaccuracies can occur when a provider doesn’t consider the patient’s medical history, prescribes the wrong dose, selects the wrong type of medication, or over-prescribes a medication.

 There are many more types of malpractice.
 If you think you have experienced any of these or other types of wrongdoing at the hands of your provider, you may want to contact our medical malpractice lawyers in Oregon to see what your options are.

 Our medical malpractice lawyers will help you determine if your case can be successful in court.
 They will assemble and analyze your medical records, work with medical experts to develop and understand the merits of your case, take depositions from medical professionals, establish trial strategies, obtain objective, third-party review of your medical condition, and if deemed necessary litigate your case.

 Medical malpractice can contribute to severe injuries to a child during the process of birth.
 Cerebral palsy and seizure disorders, fractured bones, and paralysis can be a result of malpractice, although sometimes can result from natural causes.
 An experienced medical malpractice lawyer will be able to help determine if such injuries to the newborn are a result of medical malpractice or doctor negligence, or if the injuries are of natural causes, and will be able to offer advice on how to move forward.